The Pros and Cons of Freestanding Bathtubs (9 Great Pros & 5 Cons)

 9. Variety

 Freestanding tubs’ availability in myriad styles wraps up our list of benefits.
-You will find them in rectangular, oval, or circular shapes and materials such as cast iron, wood, acrylic, and copper.
+You will find style options and design options like rectangular, oval, or circular shapes and materials such as cast iron, wood, acrylic, and copper.
+There is also an option for multiple colors.

 Acrylic freestanding tub pros and cons